moding-il/bizdoc.core/README.md

 A cube represents a cross-data summary, which can be visualized as a chart or a pivot.

+#### Axes

 A cube declares _Axes_.
-Each axis maps to a _Type_ holding the axis possible values.
+Each axis maps to a _Type_ holding the axis values.
 You can use one of the built-in types or declare new ones.
 For example, you can add a type that pulls accounts from a 3rd party app.

 You may choose to use the _BizDoc.Segments_ database table for this purpose.
-In which case, the built-in _Segments_ type can be set in the configuration file for each segment in the Types section.
+In which case, a built-in _Segments_ type can be set in the configuration file in Types section.

 ```json
 {